The other day I took my car into the shop to get the oil changed, tires rotated, and wheels aligned.

 Create New Alignment

-Example: After I introduced our core values to our people, my company created new ways to recruit, select, hire, and conduct the on-boarding, orientation in-line with our core values.
+Example: After I introduced our core values to our people, my company created new ways to recruit, select, hire, and conduct the onboarding, and orientation in-line with our core values.

 It’s not just the big pieces, but also the itty-bitty details that make a big impression.
 Together, big and small efforts combine to create an overall effect that leads to enduring greatness.